State and Local Policy Database

 Last Updated: September 2016

-Arizona offers incentives for high-efficiency vehicles, and has policies in place that encourage the integration of transportation and land-use planning.
+Arizona has some dedicated state transit funding, and has policies in place that encourage the integration of transportation and land-use planning.

 Transportation and Land use Integration